vmware/vic-product/docs/setup/alpha/install-configure-vch.md

 INFO[2016-08-16T01:54:55-07:00] docker -H 10.140.51.101:2376 --tls info
 INFO[2016-08-16T01:54:55-07:00] Installer completed successfully
 ```
-This is what you should be seeing in the vSphere UI at this point:

-[Picture]

 Note how we chose (for now) to deploy the VCH on the root of the cluster.
 It is possible to deploy the VCH inside an existing RP using the appropriate options in the vic-machine command.